-The poem begins in its longest verse, twice as long as the other quatrains, describing an individual, the speaker, who is examining a dove inside a cage.
+The Captive Dove begins in its longest verse, twice as long as the other quatrains, describing an individual, the speaker, who is examining a dove inside a cage.
 The description of the dove as being restless brings to mind the image of it flapping its wings uselessly, wanting more space to roam around in.
 For the speaker, it’s a heartbreaking enough sight to make them forget about their own worries and troubles — at least they have freedom of movement!
-The bird tries, relentlessly, to fly, and is incapable of doing so.
+The bird tries, relentlessly, to fly and is incapable of doing so.
 It is a sad sight, and a powerful image to begin the poem with.
 Doves are typically seen as being a symbol of peace or hope; they are a wild animal of no danger to warrant imprisonment, and it seems that this one is locked in a cage for no particular reason at all.

 In vain in vain!
 Thou canst not rise: